 By Rhonda Lyons:

-Across us, greater than ninety percentage of patrol officers come across about six people experiencing an intellectual fitness crisis each month, consistent with the U.S. Department of Justice.
+Across us, more than ninety percent of patrol officers come across about six people experiencing an intellectual fitness crisis each month, consistent with the U.S. Department of Justice.

 Michelle Lazark:

 OK, top-notch.
 This is going to be exceptional.
 You’re going to get treatment.
-You’re going to get the assist you want.
+You’re going to get the assistance you want.
 You’re going to get housed.
 And they can not preserve it together.

 By Rhonda Lyons: